 There are a couple of things in that first chapter of Daniel that are critical for us as parents today.
-No. 1, they tried to "reculturalize" Daniel and his friends.
-They gave 'em Babylonian names.
+Number one, they tried to "re-culturalize" Daniel and his friends.
+They gave ‘em - they gave ‘em Babylonian names.
 They sent them to Babylonian schools.
-They told 'em to read Babylonian books.
-They even gave 'em Babylonian jobs, because they wanted to "de-Israelize" them and "pro-Babylonize" them.
-So, that's exactly what's happening today.
+They told ‘em to read Babylonian books.
+They even gave ‘em Babylonian jobs, because they wanted to “de-Israelize” them and "pro-Babylonize" them.
+So, that’s exactly what’s happening today.

 Remove the Christian value system; put in the secular system.
-But it says, "Daniel made up in his mind."
-His parents … the end of Daniel's name is El.
+But it says, “Daniel made up in his mind,” meaning Daniel’s parents - the end of Daniel’s name is El.
 El is God.
-So, when they named him, they gave him a God name.
-So, that tells us that Daniel's parents and that's true of the other Hebrew boys, too, they have a God name at the end of their name, they were raised in a world that emphasized God, so that when they were in a secular culture, while they maximized their potential there, they made a decision that there's only so far I go.
-I'm not gonna eat the king's meat.
+So when they named him, they gave him a God name.
+So, that tells us that Daniel’s parents and - and that’s true of the other three Hebrew boys, too, they have a God name at the end of their name, they were raised in a world that emphasized God.
+So, that when they were in a secular culture, while they maximized their potential there, they made a decision that there’s only so far I go.
+I’m not gonna eat the king’s meat.

 Then it says, “Now God.”
 But God only intervened on their behalf after they made the decision that had been influenced by the home they were raised in, even though they were in a secular society.

 Jim: So, once they showed themselves faithful to God, then God responded.